 Adding alt tags to the images has a significant role in getting you top positions in search results.
 And, it is an undeniable fact that sometimes we forget to do the same.

-I suggest you install SEO Friendly Images plugin on your blog to add an automatic alt and title to every image you upload.
+I suggest you install SEO Friendly Images plugin on your blog to automatically add "alt" and "title" to every image you upload on your WordPress blog.

 Some of you won't find it fit in this article.
-But it is one important kind of plugin we should use in our WordPress Blog.
-Link cloaking is good for your site's SEO.
+But this is one important kind of plugin we should use in our WordPress Blog.
+Link cloaking feature is good for your site's SEO.
 Cloaking your affiliate links will hide stuffing extra outbound links in your site.

 And yes, these links are search engine optimized.
 Google won't going to penalize your site for using affiliate link cloaking plugins.
 Many people have a misconception about link cloaking plugins.

-But after getting deep into this topic, I have found it interesting and helpful to use and also suggest it as for your WordPress blog's SEO and better affiliate marketing.
+But after getting deep into this topic, I have found it interesting and helpful for your WordPress site.
+I also suggest it as for your WordPress blog's SEO and better affiliate marketing.

-I have given you nine actionable tips to follow as a WordPress blogger.
+In this Phase 5 of my "how to start a blog" series.
+I have given you 13 actionable tips to follow as a WordPress blogger.
 Of course, these are not the only SEO tips for WordPress given that Google keeps changing their search algorithm.

 Don’t forget to scribble down your doubts in the comment section if you have any.